CMSgov/bcda-static-site/production/technical_userguide.md

 More information about the FHIR _dateTime_ format can be found in the [FHIR Datatypes page](https://www.hl7.org/fhir/datatypes.html#dateTime).

 ### Usage Examples
-See the [Authentication and Authorization section](https://bcda.cms.gov/production/technical-user-guide/#authentication-and-authorization) above, to obtain the API token needed before requesting data from any of the BCDA bulk data endpoints.
+See the [Authentication and Authorization section](https://bcda.cms.gov/production/technical-user-guide/#authentication-and-authorization) above to obtain the API token needed before requesting data from any of the BCDA bulk data endpoints.

 Here are examples of how to initiate an export job using `_since` to augment `/Patient`.

-In the following, we are seeking data from the `/Patient` endpoint for the Patient resource type since 8PM EST on February 13th, 2020.
+We are seeking data from the `/Patient` endpoint for the Patient resource type since 8PM EST on February 13th, 2020.
 The steps and format would work similarly for other endpoints and resource types.

 **Request**
 ```